Saturday, March 14, 2020

 In the Collect, we ask God look in to our hearts, and see our desire to be His children and defend us against evil.
 That also means we are looking for His Help which comes in the form of the Holy Ghost.
 The Holy Ghost will assist us in the process of changing of our hearts to actually have “hearty desires” to do His Will and to be “humble servants”, not our usual and customary self-centered selves.
 Quite a combination of thoughts in a small bit of verbiage!
 It is amazing how much we can put in a short sentence if we use our words to their best advantage!
 If we will be follow Him, He will defend us in all assaults of our enemies.
 If we will not accept His Help, He will not force it on us.
 Back to that old, “Thy will be done.”
 The question arises once again, from whose mouth does it proceed, ours or God’s?

 Today’s Epistle and Gospel share the same theme.
 This theme is centered around action.
 In order to be a Christian, you have to act as a Christian and not just say we are.
 Saying we are Christians and actually being Christians are two different states of being.
 It is quite easy to say we are Christians, it is quite another to act like we are.
-Again, that is where the Holy Ghost will come in, if we let him, to help guide and direct us.
-This is a key theme through ought the Bible for the simple reason it is always true.
-We have to be willing to let the Holy Ghost in, in order for positive change to be affected.

 In his Epistle, Paul tells us in order to live out our faith, we need to make our actions match our stated desires, very much in line with the thought above.
 Actions!
 Not just Dictions, but Actions!
 There can be a distinct difference between the two.
 If you actually believe, you will act.
 If you just say you believe, you will not.
 There is a distinct difference between the two states, action and inaction.
 Faith requires action, unbelief is equal to the state of inaction.

-There are how many people claim to be Christian, yet do not actually act on the principles of Christ and follow His Instructions.
+There are too many people who claim to be Christian, yet do not actually act on the principles of Christ and follow His Instructions.
 They do not truly understand what it means to be a Christian.
 A Christian is called to a life of action and not just diction.
 To be Christian, we have to actually follow those said principles.
 The key word here is following or acting.
 Action is the central theme of the Christian faith, which was first shown with Christ’s death on the cross and resurrection.
 He came to act for us, not just to talk or meditate; His great plan involved action, though it was painful, it was His action that released us from the wages of sin.
 We have to follow His Example that He set for us and live our lives in a manner that reflects we believe the Gospel.

 Think about the Gospel.